joshvictor1024/wagaku-theme/README.md

 ## Build

-To build from source, clone this repository and run under root directory `node src/build.js` (using Node.js)
+To build from source, clone this repository and run under root directory `node script/build.js` and `node script/package.js`, which outputs a `vsix` package under `vsix/`.

 ## Colors